 - park, green spaces and leisure facilities

-Our Regulation 123 List sets out the types of infrastructure that we will spend CIL on in our borough.
+Our Infrastructure Funding Statement contains an ‘infrastructure list’, which identifies the types of infrastructure that we will spend CIL on in our Borough.

 CIL replaces section 106 planning agreements for many forms of infrastructure, although section 106 agreements can still be used for site specific mitigation and to provide affordable homes.